The American art world's biggest event in decades is happening this week — but it's not where you'd expect it to be.

 Crystal Bridges is often referred to as "the Wal-Mart museum," but the corporation has little to do with the art.
 If you go looking for an actual Wal-Mart museum in Bentonville, the closest you'll get is the Wal-Mart Visitor Center's Wal-Mart gallery.

 The company's headquarters employs more than 11,000 in Bentonville, but it isn't exactly a thriving metropolis.
 It has a small town square, and the rest is pretty much strip malls.

 Monica Divis and her mother, Rita Divis, sit outside a restaurant on the square.
 Monica, who has worked for Wal-Mart for 22 years, says people from all over the world visit Bentonville — and even move to the city — to do business with Wal-Mart.

-"If you sit out here long enough you're gonna hear several languages spoken," she says.
-"We were just in the visitor's center and there was a lady from China buying things to take back because we have a Wal-Mart in China.
+"If you sit out here long enough, you're going to hear several languages spoken," she says.
+"We were just in the visitor's center, and there was a lady from China buying things to take back because we have a Wal-Mart in China.
 There's Wal-Mart in Japan.
 So it is becoming an international destination."

 Still, according to Rita Divis, art is something Bentonville could use more of.

 "In this part of the world," she says, "we need that desperately."